LIDILE/VizLing/README.md

 ## Usage
-Input file: CELVA.sp csv file including texts from learners as well as metadata.
+Input file: CELVA.sp.csv (file containing texts of the learners as well as metadata)

 Place all .csv at the root of the program.
 The text file versions of all student writings will be created in the 'corpusALE' folder.

-In the terminal, change directory to VizLing.
+In the terminal, change directory to *VizLing*.

-To process files and compute metrics type the follwing command:
+To process files and compute metrics type the following command:

 ```
 R ALE-all-metrics_vizling.r